Cathedral Notre-Dame De La Nativité – France’s Smallest

-Here in the middle of the old medieval town of Vence you will find France’s smallest cathedral.
+Here in the middle of the old medieval town of Vence, you will find France’s smallest cathedral.

-Dates back to the romans
+Dates Back to the Romans

-The Cathedral Notre-Dame-de-la-Nativité as we see it today took its form from around the 12th century and many religious artifacts are still preserved.
-Due to the cathedral’s long life and continuous extension, it today represents several styles, among others Romanesque, Gothic and Baroque.
+The church originally dates from the year 300 AD and is built on the remains of a former Roman temple.
+The Cathedral Notre-Dame-de-la-Nativité as we see it today took its form around the 12th century, and many religious artifacts are still preserved.
+Due to the cathedral’s long life and ongoing additions, it today represents several styles; including Romanesque, Gothic, and Baroque.

-The Cathedral Notre-Dame-de-la-Nativité from the outside
+Cathedral Notre-Dame-de-la-Nativité Seen from the Outside

-The area by Place Godeau was formerly the parish churchyard and here you can see the old church tower from the 14th century, which is the tallest building in Vence.
+There are two places where you can see the extent of the Cathedral; from Place Clemenceau where the entrance to the cathedral is located and at the back, on Place Godeau.
+The area at Place Godeau was formerly the church’s parish yard, and here you can see the old church tower from the 14th century, which is the tallest building in Vence.

-At the entrance itself, special attention should be paid to the two stones with Roman inscriptions, which are bricked into the wall near the ground on each side of the entrance.
-These are Roman stone tablets that represent the dedication of the city of Vintium (Vence).
+At the entrance itself, pay special attention to the two stones with Roman inscriptions, which are embedded in the wall near the ground on each side of the entrance.

-The left stone in honor of Emperor Gordien the Third.
+These are Roman dedication plaques, which depict the dedication from the city of Vintium (Vence).
+The left stone honors Emperor Gordian III.
 It dates back to the year 239.
-The stone on the right shows the inauguration in honor of Emperor Caesar Marcus Aurelius Antoninus Pius Felix.
+The stone on the right shows the dedication in honor of Emperor Caesar Marcus Aurelius Antoninus Pius Felix.
 It was engraved in the year 220.

 The tower, Saint Lambert, to the left at the entrance to the cathedral is from the 12th century.

-Inside Cathedral Notre-Dame-de-la-Nativité
+Inside the Cathedral Notre-Dame-de-la-Nativité

-In the north wall of the nave to the left of the altar is an organ from 1871. - On the right side of the choir aisle is the chapel dedicated to Saint Véran, bishop of Vence from 449.
-When Saint Véran died in 492, his body was placed in a marble sarcophagus, which today is the altar in the chapel dedicated to him.
+- On the right side of the choir aisle, you will find the chapel dedicated to Saint Véran, bishop of Vence from 449.
+When Saint-Véran died in 492, his body was placed in a marble sarcophagus, which today is the altar in the chapel dedicated to him.

-- The chapel dedicated to the Virgin Mary.
+- Chapel dedicated to the Virgin Mary.

 - The corner with the baptismal font is decorated with a mosaic by Marc Chagall, representing Moses saved from the water.
-Chagall wanted to express the joy of baptism by taking the theme “Moses saved from the water”.
+Chagall wanted to express the joy of baptism by taking the theme “Moses saved from the water.”
+And it is truly the joy that radiates from its mosaic with its bright and varied colors, the flowers or fruits of the trees on the shore, the colorful dresses of the women, the sun’s radiance, and its reflections on the water.

-- The Chapel for the Blessed Sacrament.
+- The Chapel of the Blessed Sacrament.
 Here you can admire one of the most beautiful Carolingian carved plaques in France.
 The highest plaque represents either a Phoenix (symbol of resurrection) or an eagle (symbol of St. John).

-The galleries provide access to the treasury, where you can see some absolutely amazing paperolles, among other things.
-Paperolles are a very special sculptural technique made of paper.
-The level of detail you can achieve in such small individual parts is quite unique.
-One thinks that it cannot be done, but it can, and it is a great experience to see.
+On the galleries on the 1st floor (only occasionally open) you will find the cathedral stalls from 1460 The galleries provide access to the treasury, where you can see some truly amazing paperolles.
+Paperolles is a very special sculpture technique made in paper.
+It is quite an extraordinary level of detail that can be achieved in such small parts.
+You think it can’t be done, but it can, and it’s a great experience to see.

 By Tommy Sverre – 2022